Last Updated on November 24, 2022 by ashley.davis

 This brings us to the main topic of this post – blood pressure in seniors.
 What is normal blood pressure through the ages?
 What are some possible triggers for high blood pressure?

 By the end of this, you will have answers to all these questions.
-But, most importantly, we’ll give some tips on how to maintain it and what to keep an eye on.
+But, most importantly, we’ll give some health tips for elderly on how to maintain it and what to keep an eye on.
 It doesn’t matter if you’re dealing with this condition yourself or are the caregiver of someone who is; we’ve got solutions for you!

 Note that this blog post focuses on high blood pressure, and we won’t discuss low blood pressure.
 This is because it is not as dangerous as high blood pressure.
 Yet, low blood pressure increases the possibility of falling due to dizziness and blurry visions.
 So, it is definitely something to look into as well.